awsdocs/amazon-eks-user-guide/doc_source/managing-add-ons.md

    "ProductUrl": "https://aws.amazon.com/marketplace/pp?sku=3bda70bb-566f-4976-806c-f96faef18b26"
    ```

    You can learn more about the add\-on in the AWS Marketplace with the returned URL\.
 If the add\-on requires a subscription, you can subscribe to the add\-on through the AWS Marketplace\.
-If you're going to create an add\-on from the AWS Marketplace, then the IAM entity \(such as a user or role\) that you're using to create the add\-on must have permission to create the [AWSServiceRoleForAWSLicenseManagerRole](https://docs.aws.amazon.com/license-manager/latest/userguide/license-manager-role-core.html) service\-linked role\.
+If you're going to create an add\-on from the AWS Marketplace, then the [IAM principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) that you're using to create the add\-on must have permission to create the [AWSServiceRoleForAWSLicenseManagerRole](https://docs.aws.amazon.com/license-manager/latest/userguide/license-manager-role-core.html) service\-linked role\.
 For more information about assigning permissions to an IAM entity, see [Adding permissions to a user](Adding permissions to a user (console)) in the IAM User Guide\.

 1. Create an Amazon EKS add\-on\.
 Copy the command that follows to your device\.
 Make the following modifications to the command as needed and then run the modified command:
    + Replace `my-cluster` with the name of your cluster\.